 NYC Housing Connect

-There are 36 one bedrooms and six two-bedroom apartments available.
-The area median income (AMI) requirements for all applicants is 130 percent.
+Applicants need to be earning 80 percent of the area median income (AMI) to qualify for these apartments.
 AMI depends on how many people you live with.
 Currently the AMI for New York City is $106,800 for a two-person household.

-The apartments all have dishwashers as well as washer/dryers.
-Tenants are responsible for paying their electricity bills, including for heat and cooking.
+Tenants are responsible for paying electricity bills, including the electric stove, heat and hot water.

 If you’re interested and think you might qualify for one of these apartments, you can create a profile and apply online via NYC Housing Connect.
 For details on this particular lottery, click here.
 Don’t apply more than once, or you could be disqualified.